day8/re-frame/README.md

 ```
 ratom  -->  P  --> DOM
 ```

-We only need to design and write the `ratom` and `components`, and reagent, which wraps ReactJS, manages the rest.
+This arrangement is:
+1. Easy to test.
+We put data into the ratom, allow the DOM to be rendered, and check that the right divs are in place.
+This would typically be done via phantomjs.
+2. Easily understood.
+Generally, components can be understood in isolation.
+In almost all cases, a component is genuinely a pure fucntion, or is conceptually a pure function.

+The whole thing might be a multistep process, but we only have to bother ourselves with the writing of the components.
+Reagent/ReactJS looks after the rest.
+XXXX

+If the ratom changes, the DOM changes.
+The DOM is a function of the ratom (state of the app).
+XXXX

 ### Event Flow

-So now we need to consider the flow in the opposite direction.
+The previous data flow is the first half of the story.
+So now we need to consider the data flow in the opposite direction.

 In response to user interaction, a DOM will generate events like "the user clicked the delete button on item 42" or "the user unticked the checkbox for 'send me spam'".

 These events have to "handled".
-The code which does the handling might mutate the ratom, or kick-off some async I/O, etc.
+The code doing this handling might mutate the ratom, or requrest more data from thet server, or POST somewhere, etc.

-An app will have many, many such handlers, and collectively they represent the **control layer of the application**.
+An app will have many handlers, and collectively they represent the **control layer of the application**.

 The backward data flow happens in one (conveyor belt) hop: